-Dunedin organised and led the recruitment of the new CEO, Michel van Leeuwen.
-The financial management has been further strengthened with the appointment of Steve Spybey as the new Finance Director on his return from running the Singapore operation.
-To prepare for the next phase of growth, new, highly experienced, Heads of the Private Client, Funds and Corporate Service businesses have been appointed in the last 6 months.
+Dunedin organised and led the recruitment of the current CEO.
+The financial management has been further strengthened with the appointment of a new Finance Director.
+To prepare for the next phase of growth, highly experienced Heads of the Private Client, Funds and Corporate Service businesses have also been appointed.

-In the year to 31 December 2015, the EBITDA of Hawksford was £5.3m (2014: £4.1m) on turnover of £22.0m (2014: £21.5m).
+In the year to 31 December 2016, the EBITDA of Hawksford was £6.1m (2015: £5.7m) on turnover of £22.4m (2015: £22.0m).